david-cao/gRPCBenchmarks/writeup.md

 [AsyncClient.java](https://github.com/grpc/grpc-java/blob/master/benchmarks/src/main/java/io/grpc/benchmarks/qps/AsyncClient.java) in the `benchmarks/` folder of the grpc-java repo.
 Essentially what happens is a channel is opened, a message with a specified payload size is sent, a response with the same payload size is recieved, and we repeat until 60 seconds have passed.
 Total end to end times are recorded in a historgram (this includes processing time).

-Unlike the protobuf benchmarks, we don't mind if we check or get the time every iteration since the latency of the connection will always overshadow it.
+Unlike the protobuf benchmarks, we don't mind if we check or get the time every iteration since the latency of the connection will always vastly overshadow it.

 The JSON benchmark uses the same method as the gRPC benchmark.